Periecle/blog/_posts/2022-01-08-Resolving-performance-issues-in-practice.md

 ## Early Blaming

 Early blaming is a trendy pattern of action.
-When something terrible happens, people tend to move responsibility to others without confirming it, avoid solving a problem itself, or because they do not believe they can have a problem.
+When something terrible happens, people tend to move responsibility to others without confirming it, because they avoid solving a problem itself, or do not believe they can have a problem.

 People often blame other services, such as third parties or a neighboring team whose service interacts with ours, responsible for performance drop because historical data shows this trend.
 For example, if this adjacent team dropped the whole system's performance last month, on the following incident, everybody will think that they again did something wrong.

 Another example is blaming system components that are often underperforming, such as Databases, Messaging systems, or JVM.
 In my practice blaming the Database is the most common pattern.
 People think that all their problems come from slow MySQL or OracleDB without verifying this hypothesis.
 The same goes for frameworks or libraries.
 Most of the time in the Java world, it is about Spring or Hibernate.

 Remember, early blaming leads you to biased, subjective, and ineffective investigation in a falsely narrowed scope.

 ## Streelight search

 The streetlight effect, or the drunkard's search principle, is an observational bias that occurs when people only search for something that is easiest to look at.
-Both names refer to a well-known joke:
+Both names refer to a well-known joke.

-A policeman sees a drunk man searching for something under a streetlight and asks what the drunk has lost.
+> A policeman sees a drunk man searching for something under a streetlight and asks what the drunk has lost.
 He says he lost his keys, and they both look under the streetlight together.
 After a few minutes, the policeman asks if he is sure he lost them here, and the drunk replies, no, and that he failed them in the park.
 The policeman asks why he is searching here, and the drunk answers, "this is where the light is."

 Applying this anti-method or antipattern to our topic means that people only use tools and utilities they know and look only at system components and metrics they know.
-People fix only problems they know how to fix.
+**People fix only problems they know how to fix.**

-There is an obvious drawback to this strategy - imagine how easy it is to miss a lot of performance issues, probably the ones that contribute to performance degradation at most.
+There is an obvious drawback to this strategy — imagine how easy it is to miss a lot of performance issues, probably the ones that contribute to performance degradation at most.

 Remember, performance engineer has to be aware of all system components and as many types of performance issues as possible.
 But more important is that you should memorize that there always will be things that you don't know, and you should look for them.

 ## Folklore Tuning

 Folklore tuning is my favorite antipattern, and I assume it is the most common one.

-Have you ever heard how your colleague said to you: "Hey, recently I saw a conference talk of Aleksei Shipilev, where he showed some great configurations for JVM, let's tune them on our project!".
+Have you ever heard how your colleague said to you: "Hey, recently I saw a conference talk of Aleksey Shipilëv[^fn-3], where he showed some great configurations for JVM, let's tune them on our project!"?
 This was the case at all companies I have worked for.
-People always look on the internet for answers, where people with an unknown level of expertise and interest share their thought and write guides(not Alexei, he is excellent, and I recommend browsing through his blog, but as always - critically).
+People always look on the internet for answers, where people with an unknown level of expertise and interest share their thought and write guides.
 And most of the time, it does not end well for your project.

-Please remember - each system has a unique tech stack, business processes, workloads, team members, and goals.
+Please, remember — each system has a unique tech stack, business processes, workloads, team members, and goals.
 Magic configs from stack overflow may not help you improve your performance but can degrade or even cripple your production in runtime.
 I've been there, consequences of applying this pattern can be disastrous.

 # Methodology

 Okay, so we discussed what performance is, why it is complex, what you should definitely omit when trying to improve performance, and now it is time I present you a concise way of thinking, a working reasoning model, and a set of guidelines that helped me survive through multiple performance disasters.

-So in this chapter, I will try to answer the question - How to approach resolving performance issues?
+So in this chapter, I will try to answer the question: "How to approach resolving performance issues?".
 But once again, I encourage you to analyze everything I tell you and challenge all these without blind acknowledgment!

 ## Key Questions